fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 EPoD’s vision is a world where evidence drives continuous improvement in states, systems, and societies for better lives.
 They believe the best way to foster economic development is to work directly with those who make decisions and implement policy.
 EPoD engages with policy actors through 1) Rigorous, on-the-ground embedded research and 2) Innovative, evidence-driven capacity building.

 The EPoD Research Fellows Program is both a predoctoral opportunity and an avenue for EPoD professors to work with highly qualified individuals with a strong interest in pursuing an academic career in economics or public policy.
 EPoD fellowships grant fellows a period to collaborate closely with EPoD faculty on a specific research project, and gain experience in microeconomic research methods including research design, and data collection and analysis.
-Fellows become members of a tight-knit research community at EPoD and the Center for International Development (CID): they attend informal lunches and regular lab meetings where they discuss research, exchange best practices, and give presentations.
+Fellows become members of a tight-knit research community at EPoD and the Center for International Development (CID): fellows attend informal lunches and regular seminars/workshops where they have a chance to present on and discuss their research.
 They can also network among the broader Kennedy School community and enjoy a broad range of activities across Harvard.

 GROWTH LAB